 You’ll fail your riding test if you fail the eyesight check.

 ‘Show me, tell me’ questions

-You’ll be asked 2 vehicle safety questions known as the ' SHOW ME TELL ME' QUESTION.
+You’ll be asked 2 vehicle safety questions known as the ' SHOW ME TELL ME' QUESTION (click on this to be taken directly to info on GOV site).
 These test that you know how to carry out basic safety checks.

 These questions could be: